saucelabs/sauce-docs/docs/visual/e2e-testing/troubleshooting.md

 ### WebDriver Timeouts

-WebDriver timeouts can be increased via the "timeouts" capability.
+WebDriver timeouts can be increased via the `timeouts` capability.

 The following WebDriver timeout defaults are used: